 You may think you need to bring every piece of yoga clothing you own since you’ll be practicing yoga in the humidity.
 However, Blue Osa provides complimentary laundry service once a week, so I found that seven days of yoga clothes was the perfect amount.
 As a rough rule of thumb, bring at least:

 - 4 to 5 pairs of yoga pants

 - 7 tank tops, a few with built-in bras

 You’ll be practicing a lot of yoga, but you’ll also have free days and evenings off.
-After a long day of yoga, the only thing I wanted to do was get out of spandex.
-But alas, I didn’t bring enough loose fitting, comfortable clothes to change into.
-Next time around I would pack:
+After a long day of yoga, the only thing I wanted to do was get out of my tight fitting clothes.
+But alas, I didn’t bring enough loose-fitting, comfortable clothes for the trip.
+Next time around, I would pack:

 - 2 pairs of shorts

 - 1 to 2 pairs of long, lightweight pants

 - 2 to 3 causal dresses and/or skirts